kokoteen/pirg/README.md

 ## Contributions

-Contributions to **pirc** are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/kokoteen/pirc).
+Contributions to **pirg** are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/kokoteen/pirg).